-But before you follow up with an “I do,” consider this: If one (or both) of you brings student loan debt into the relationship, you’ll have to decide if you should tie the knot now or wait until that debt is repaid.
+Bells will be ringing!
+Getting married is a big deal, with many things to consider, including what to do if one (or both) of you has outstanding student loans.
+Marrying someone with student loan debt could affect your finances, so you’ll have to decide if you should tie the knot now or wait until the debt is repaid.

 Does one partner carry much more debt than the other?
 This may become a point of contention in your marriage.

-Both partners will need to live in a smaller home, skip restaurants and vacations, and work overtime.
-Will the debt-free person be okay with this frugal lifestyle?
-Or will he or she feel like their own financial goals are being held back?
+Both partners might need to live in a smaller home, skip restaurants or vacations, or possibly work overtime.
+Will the debt-free person be OK with this frugal lifestyle?
+Or will they feel like their own financial goals are being held back?

-When it comes to the matter of tackling this debt, there are several options.
+When it comes to marrying someone with student loans, there are several options to tackle this debt.
 Should the spouse with the higher income contribute larger chunks of money?
 Should the spouse who acquired the debt pay more?
 Or should you both pay equally?

-If you and your partner take the plunge into shared banking and finances, you’ll need to have a conversation about whether or not student loans will become a shared debt.
-You’ll also need to decide how much each spouse will contribute if you do decide to share the responsibility.
+If you and your partner take the plunge into shared banking and finances, you’ll need to have a conversation about sharing the student loan debt (or not).
+You’ll also need to decide how much each spouse will contribute if you do share the responsibility.

 Perhaps you’re not done with higher education.
-If you both want to continue your education with professional or grad school, who will get to earn their degree first?
+If you both want to continue your education with professional or grad school, who will get to earn his or her degree first?
 Will you both defer your undergraduate loans and live entirely off of your new loans?
 One of you may need to work to support the family.

-If you decide to pursue school, will you both save up as much as possible before continuing on with graduate school?
-Or should you skip graduate degree debt altogether in favor of starting your career and family life?
+If you decide to pursue school, you’ll need to figure out how much money, if any, to save beforehand.
+Or you might choose to skip graduate degree debt altogether in favor of starting your career and family life.

-You and your future spouse need to factor not just for your current student loans, but also any future student loans you might incur.
+You and your future spouse need to account for not just for your current student loans, but also any future student debt you might incur.

-Perhaps the most serious implication of student loan debt and marriage is the drastic effect it can have on income-based repayment plans.
+One of the biggest financial implications of marrying someone with student loan debt is the effect it can have on income-driven repayment plans.

-For instance, your qualification for an IBR plan is based on based on discretionary income.
+For instance, your qualification for an income-driven repayment plan is generally based on discretionary income.
 Once you and your spouse combine incomes, your new discretionary income might be too high.
-To avoid this, you would need to file taxes separately.

-The average wedding now costs $31,213 , according to The Knot.
-Even the most frugal wedding can run several thousand dollars, which is money you could devote to becoming debt-free instead.
+The average wedding costs $33,931, according to a survey by The Knot.
+But even if you opt for spending just a few thousand dollars, it’s money you could devote to becoming debt-free instead.

 It’s time for you and your fiancé to have a serious conversation.